 Source: Calculated by NMFS SERO using the model developed for and applied in NMFS (2018).
-Converted to 2019 dollars using the annual, not seasonally adjusted GDP implicit price deflator provided by the U.S. Bureau of Economic Analysis.

 3.4.2 Recreational Sector

 The recreational sector is comprised of the private and for-hire modes.
 The private mode includes anglers fishing from shore (all land-based structures) and private/rental boats.
 The for-hire mode is composed of charter boats and headboats.
 Charter boats generally carry fewer passengers and charge a fee on an entire vessel basis, whereas headboats carry more passengers and payment is per person.
 The type of service, from a vessel- or passenger-size perspective, affects the flexibility to search different fishing locations during the course of a trip and target different species because larger concentrations of fish are required to satisfy larger groups of anglers.